Bola Tinubu: Economic reforms

+Cabinet and appointments

 President Tinubu appointed on 3 June Senator George Akume as the Secretary to the Government of the Federation and Femi Gbajabiamila as Chief of Staff to the President.
 Tinubu suspended the EFCC chairman Abdulrasheed Bawa on 9 June and Nigerian secret police arrested him for abuse of office on the same day following a standoff between SSS agents and the EFCC in Lagos.
 His suspension like Emefiele's involved a lot of intrigues as Bawa had previously placed Tinubu under investigation.
 Bawa was replaced with Abdulkarim Chukkol as acting chairman of the EFCC.